vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The Vākāt.aka and Yādava periods may roughly correspond with the dif ferent phases of South-Indian kingship as discussed by Stein in the above mentioned article.
 Point of departure of Stein’s argument is Robert Lingat’s Les sources du droit dans le syst`eme traditionnel de l’lnde and it leads Stein to postulate ‘a profound desacralization of kings by the medieval period of Indian history’.
 He continues:

 By the close of Gupta times, kings were divested of the sacred stuff which they were deemed to possess, partly ascriptively, by birth as ks.atriyas, and partly by the contingent outcome of their periodic ritual regeneration; there was even a prohibition of those great royal sacrifices whose object was to infuse kings with divine power.
-Many Dharma forbade aśvamedha and rājas¯uya sacrifices. [. . . ] What divine qualities were lost to individual kings, however, appear to have been gained by the institution of kingship. [. . . ] Kingship is the royal function exercised by powerful, yet flawed men: men who err, who sin, and who are subject to Karma.
+Many Dharma forbade aśvamedha and rājasūya sacrifices. [. . . ] What divine qualities were lost to individual kings, however, appear to have been gained by the institution of kingship. [. . . ] Kingship is the royal function exercised by powerful, yet flawed men: men who err, who sin, and who are subject to Karma.

 1 IAR 1981–82, 49 f.; Jamkhedkar 1985b, 18; Verulkar 1987, 2 f.; Jamkhedkar 1987a, 339; Bakker 1989c, 79.
 This hypothesis has most recently been further corroborated in the excavations at Nagardhan by Virag Sontakke et al. 2016.